anbox-cloud/discourse-docs/howto/port/configure-watchdog.md

 ...
 ```

 When you finish debugging your application, make sure to enable the watchdog again.
-The watchdog must be running for Anbox Cloud to collect tombstones or [ANR](https://developer.android.com/topic/performance/vitals/anr) if a crash happens during the application runtime, and to terminate the failing container.
+The watchdog must be running for Anbox Cloud to collect tombstones or [ANR](https://developer.android.com/topic/performance/vitals/anr) if a crash happens during the application runtime, and to terminate the failing instance.

 ## Add exceptions for allowed apps